Basics of Python Programming

 myTuple = (1, 2, 3, 4, 5)

 tuple is similar to a list, but it is immutable, meaning that once you create a tuple, you cannot change its contents.
 Tuples are represented by parentheses, and elements within a tuple are separated by commas.
 Tuples are often used to group related data together, such as the latitude and longitude of a location.
+A tuple allows for duplicate items and is ordered (just like lists).

 Set